-This course offers insights to the students into the understanding of the extension of two mathematical concepts which are indispensable to the engineering and technology fields, namely, differentiation and integration of multivariable real functions and vector-valued functions.
+This course will develop students' understanding of two mathematical concepts which are indispensable to the engineering and technology fields, namely, differentiation and integration of multivariable real functions and vector-valued functions.
 The basic theory of partial derivatives and multiple integrals of real functions with their applications are discussed.
 The theory is extended to vector valued functions to describe motion in space, directional derivatives, gradient, divergence and curl, line integrals, surface integrals.
 Related theorems, namely Green's Theorem, Stokes' Theorem and Gauss or Divergence Theorem and their applications are discussed.